Topstack-first/stocks/README.md

-# web-app-android-ios-webviewer
+# stocks project
-responsive web application with laravel and angular, and web viewer for android and ios
+responsive web application with laravel and angular